mgibbon2/mgibbon2/README.md

 About Me
 ========
 Recently graduated software engineer.
 Completed a Bachelor of Science degree in Computer Science with an emphasis in Software Engineering and a minor in Mathematics in three years, when the average is 4 years.
 I have experience in full stack development and implementing testing suites.
-I also have experience in network related fields such as websockets.
+I also have experience in network related aspects such as websockets.
+Extremely profficient in git and other standard Software Engineering procedures.

 - Preferred Languages: Java, C, C#, or Python
 - Favorite TV Show: Psych (2006)